Adreno444/Adreno444/README.md

 Welcome to my GitHub profile!
-I'm *RAJA KUMAR, a BTech student specializing in **Computer Science and Engineering* at *KIIT*.
+I'm *Aadarsh Thakur, a BTech student specializing in **Computer Science and Engineering* at *KIIT*.
 I thrive on creativity and innovation in the tech universe, where boundaries blur, and possibilities are endless.

 ---